reginaldford/sms/readme.md

 SMS Stands for Symbolic Math System.

 Currently, SMS can serve as calculator for double-precision arithmetic, trigonometry and differentiation.
-For a long time , SMS will be a practical calculator.
+For a while, SMS will be a practical calculator.
 The long term goal of SMS is to provide a simple general purpose programming language that focuses on mathematics and speed.

 In addition to providing a command line, SMS can interpret files.
 Run `sms -h` for command line options.